FTRF and GSLIS at Illinois Announce Intellectual Freedom Course and Scholarship Opportunities

 Freedom to Read Foundation

-CHICAGO — The Freedom to Read Foundation (FTRF) and the Graduate School of Library and Information Science (GSLIS) at the University of Illinois at Urbana-Champaign (Illinois) are pleased to announce a partnership to offer an online graduate-level course on intellectual freedom for library and information science (LIS) students around the country.
-The course, in its second year, will be taught by GSLIS professor Emily Knox, and is a project of FTRF’s Judith F. Krug Memorial Fund.
+The Freedom to Read Foundation (FTRF) and the Graduate School of Library and Information Science (GSLIS) at the University of Illinois at Urbana-Champaign (Illinois) are pleased to announce a partnership to offer an online graduate-level course on intellectual freedom for library and information science (LIS) students around the country.
+The course, in its third year, will be taught by GSLIS professor Emily Knox, who was awarded a 2015 Instructor of the Year award by the WISE (Web-based Information Science Education) consortium for the course.
+It is a project of the Judith F. Krug Memorial Fund.

-“Intellectual Freedom and Censorship” is a two-credit course and will be held August–October 2015.
+“Intellectual Freedom and Censorship” is a 2-credit course and will meet online Tuesdays August 23–October 11, 2016.
 It is open to any student enrolled in an LIS degree program.
 As part of the collaboration, Freedom to Read Foundation staff and volunteers will lend their expertise as guest speakers, and FTRF and ALA Office for Intellectual Freedom archival materials will be made available to students.

 The Freedom to Read Foundation (www.ftrf.org) is a First Amendment legal defense and education organization affiliated with the American Library Association.
 In 2009, following the death of its founding executive director Judith Krug, FTRF created the Judith Krug Memorial Fund.
 The Krug Fund has two purposes: to support Banned Books Week via event grants to organizations, and to provide intellectual freedom education.
 For more information on the Krug Fund, or to make a donation to support its work, please visit www.ftrf.org/?Krug_Fund.